AkashWarlocks/payments-engine-rust/README.md

 - `tx` IDs are globally unique across all transaction types.
 A duplicate `tx` ID on a deposit or withdrawal is silently rejected.
 - Dispute, resolve, and chargeback reference an existing `tx` ID; they do not carry their own IDs.

-**Disputes apply only to stored transactions**
+**Disputes apply only to deposits**
-- Only deposits and withdrawals are stored in `transactions`.
-A dispute against an unknown or already-resolved/chargebacked `tx` is ignored.
+- Only deposits are eligible for dispute.
+The engine checks `tx_type == Deposit` before accepting a dispute; disputes referencing a withdrawal tx ID are silently ignored.
-- The engine does not distinguish whether the disputed tx was a deposit or withdrawal — both can be disputed.
-In practice, disputing a withdrawal has counterintuitive effects on the available balance (see Known Limitations).
+- A dispute against an unknown or already-resolved/chargebacked `tx` is also ignored.

 **Amounts are always positive**
 - Deposits and withdrawals with `amount <= 0` are rejected.
 Dispute, resolve, and chargeback carry no amount field and use the stored value.